Healing Retreat for Survivors of Childhood Sexual Trauma

 We will adhere to state and local guidelines for COVID safety protocol.
 Knowing that these guidelines will likely shift over the coming months, we will be in touch with retreat participants at least one month ahead of time about our requirements.

-The cost for the retreat is a sliding scale of $300 - $900, with slots at $150 increments to choose from.
+The cost for the 2023 retreat is a sliding scale.
 This price includes camping for 3 nights in the beautiful Pacific Northwest, and nourishing organic meals from dinner Thursday through Sunday brunch.
 We acknowledge that this year has had extreme hardship for some, and are committed to making this financially accessible.
-If you are interested in a scholarship, please inquire by indicating this on your registration application.
+If you are interested in a scholarship, please inquire by indicating this on your application.

 Can’t attend the retreat but would like to make a donation to support scholarships for attendees?
-Donate at Paypal.com: paypal.me/healingpassage
+Donate at: https://www.paypal.com/paypalme/healingretreat

 Katie Spataro, CSB